paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-242-specific-types-of-contracts.md

 (2) **Exception.—** — Paragraph (1) shall not apply to a prime contract with a contractor that maintains a purchasing system approved by the contracting officer for the contract.

+**(d) Limitation on Certain Options.—**

+(1) **In general.—** — Except as provided by paragraph (2), a covered contract shall limit the number of low-rate production lots for any production quantities procured using fixed-priced options under such covered contract to not more than one.

+(2) **Waiver.—**

+  (A) *In general.—* — The service acquisition executive of the military department concerned or, in the case of program that is a joint program, the Secretary of Defense may waive the limit required under paragraph (1) with respect to the number of low-rate production lots for a production quantity under a covered contract if such service acquisition executive or the Secretary of Defense, as applicable, determines that such waiver is in the best interest of the Department of Defense.

+  (B) *Delegation limit.—* — Neither a service acquisition executive nor the Secretary of Defense may delegate the authority under subparagraph (A) to waive the limit required under paragraph (1) below the level of a service acquisition executive.

+(3) **Definitions.—** — In this subsection:

+  (A) The term “covered contract” means a cost reimbursement contract for the development of a major system.

+  (B) The term “low-rate initial production” has the same meaning as in [section 4231 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4231).

+  (C) The term “major system” has the meaning given such term in [section 3041 of this title](./chapter-201-definitions.md#section-3041).

 ### Statutory Notes

 #### Codification